PMC/labs-2024/week49/AssetTracker/README.md

 1. **Office Location Management**:
    - Tracks and organizes assets by their assigned office location.
-   - Supports input and display of detailed asset information.
+   - Supports displaying detailed asset information.

 2. **Real-Time Currency Conversion**:
-   - Retrieves live conversion rates from a specified online service.
+   - The program makes an API call to retrieve current currency conversion rates.
+   - Conversion rates are utilized to calculate asset values in the desired office target currency.

+3. **Displaying Assets**:
+   - Displays a list of all tracked assets grouped by office location and expiry date.
-   - Converts asset values into different currencies for standardized reporting.
+   - Shows original **EURO** and converted values for each asset.

-3. **User-Friendly Interaction**:
-   - Provides clear and concise output for asset value calculations and currency conversion.

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/PMC/labs-2024.git
    ```

 2. Navigate to the project directory:

    ```bash
    cd labs-2024/week49/AssetTracker
    ```

 3. Build the project:

    ```bash
    dotnet build
    ```